microsoft/dotnet-apiport/docs/Console/README.md

 steps:

 1. Clone the project: `git clone https://github.com/Microsoft/dotnet-apiport`
-2. Build the project: `build.cmd`.

-    *Note: This command must be used as it gathers the correct assemblies for offline mode.
-Building in VS does not do this.*

-3. Go to `bin\release\ApiPort.Offline`
-4. Run `ApiPort.exe` from this directory as normal.
+2. Compile as normal, either using `msbuild` or Visual Studio
+3. If in Visual Studio, set the project `ApiPort.Offline` as the startup project, or if from command line, goto `bin\[Configuration]\ApiPort.Offline` and run `ApiPort.exe` from this directory

+### Proxies

 If you have issues with proxies, please add your proxy information to the catalog script: